BhumikaSasmal/Mini-RAG-System/README.md

-# Mini-RAG-System Week 4
+# Mini-RAG-System Week 5

-The purpose of week 4 is to build on the existing Week 3 implementation by connecting semantic retrieval with answer generation, source display, and a clean user-facing question-answering flow.
+The purpose of Week 5 is to build on the existing Week 4 implementation by connecting semantic retrieval with answer generation, source display, and a clean user-facing question-answering flow.

-## Week 4 Scope
+## Week 5 Scope
 - Connect semantic retrieval output with an answer-generation layer.
 - Prepare a structured prompt using retrieved chunks as context.
 - Add an LLM service or approved mock response service for answer generation.